tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/desired-state-configuration.md

 #### <a name="cause"></a>Ok

-Ha a DSC-konfigurációban `$null`a **Node** kulcsszót követő kifejezés a értékre, akkor a rendszer nem állít elő csomópont-konfigurációt.
+Ha a DSC-konfigurációban a **Node** kulcsszót követő kifejezés kiértékeli a `$null`, akkor a rendszer nem állít elő csomópont-konfigurációt.

 #### <a name="resolution"></a>Megoldás: